|Giving Goes Further|

 Actually, the term shortage is a misnomer.
 This looming disaster is a distribution issue, not a production problem.
 There is more than enough food to go around, but as usual, our own worst enemy is ourselves.
 Humankind’s greed, corruption and warlike nature all work together to exacerbate existing problems and create new ones.

 How can we help?
 There are so many ideas such as local foodbanks, collections to help others put bread on the table, and intervening personally as we are able.
 The Christian message is that we don’t just share our food with those we like or with those who like us.
 Paul reminds the Romans of a well-know proverb: “If your enemy is hungry, feed him; if he is thirsty, give him something to drink”.
 Romans 12:20 ESV, quoting from Proverbs 25:21 In so doing, the impact of our generosity might go much further than we think.

 Let’s help those in need, be they friends or foes.

 |Peter Mill is Regional Pastor for Scotland, Ireland and the North of England|

-|You are invited to send me feedback or comments - click the photo to send an email message
+We are always happy to receive your feedback or comments - Click the small photo to send the writer an email message